-The number of particles was set to $N=5000$ and the quantile used for shrinking the tolerance is $q=0.5$.
-The algorithm was stopped after $t=20$ iterations, since further reduction of the tolerance did not lead to an improvement of the ABC posterior distributions (evaluated by calculating the Hellinger distance between the sequential ABC posterior distributions as noted in the introduction to this section).
+where $\phi$ is the Normal density function as defined previously.
+The variance is assumed known for both groups and hence the parameters of interest are the mixture weights, $f = (f_{1}, f_{2})$ (with $f_{2} = 1 - f_{1}$), and the means $\mu = (\mu_{1}, \mu_{2})$.
+The prior distributions selected for this analysis are $\mu_{i} \sim \phi(\mu \mid 0,100)$, and $f=(f_1, f_{2}) \sim \text{Dirichlet}(1,1)$.
+The number of particles is set to $N=5000$ and the quantile used for shrinking the tolerance is $q=0.5$.
+The algorithm was stopped after $T=20$ iterations, since further reduction of the tolerance did not lead to a notable improvement of the ABC posterior distributions (evaluated by calculating the Hellinger distance between the sequential ABC posterior distributions as noted previously).

-Figure \ref{Fig:example1} displays the resulting ABC posteriors (``ABC Posterior good LS'', the ``ABC Posterior bad LS'' is discussed later for illustrating the label switching issue) and the corresponding MCMC posteriors, which are used as a benchmark to access the performance of the proposed method.
+Figure \ref{Fig:example1} displays the resulting ABC posteriors (`ABC Posterior Alg.
+3 LS' and `ABC Posterior naive LS' are discussed later for illustrating the label switching issue) and the corresponding MCMC posteriors, which are used as a benchmark to access the performance of the proposed method.
 The ABC posteriors closely match the MCMC posteriors.
 The summary of the results presented in Table~\ref{Table:example1} demonstrate that the ABC posterior distributions are a suitable approximation of the MCMC posteriors.
-The Hellinger distance between the marginal ABC and the MCMC posteriors is also displayed in the last column of Table~\ref{Table:example1}; the Hellinger distance between the MCMC and the ABC posterior is $0.032$ for the mixture weights and $0.21$ for the means.
+The Hellinger distances between the marginal ABC and MCMC posteriors are also displayed in the last column of Table~\ref{Table:example1}; the Hellinger distance between the MCMC and the ABC posterior is $0.032$ for the mixture weights and $0.21$ for the means.